Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Introduction

 Although these state feedback controllers are effective in reacting to traffic state changes, their performance critically depends on well-tuned parameters.
 Furthermore, local controllers generally operate independently, limiting their ability to coordinate across a transportation network.

-Model Predictive Control (MPC) is a widely used model-based framework for traffic management, computing control inputs by forecasting and optimizing future traffic states Early studies applied MPC to traffic signal control and freeway networks, coordinating ramp metering and variable speed limits.
-However, solving the nonlinear and non-convex MPC optimization problems often imposes significant computational burdens, hindering real-time deployment.
-Parameterized MPC methods have been introduced to reduce this complexity by optimizing a smaller set of controller parameters rather than full control signal trajectories, improving computational efficiency while retaining adaptability \cite{van2018efficient,jeschke2023grammatical}.
-Nonetheless, MPC methods remain sensitive to model inaccuracies and external disturbances, such as weather events or traffic incidents, which can significantly degrade their performance.
-A few studies used reinforcement learning to compensate for these inaccuracies and disturbances in transportation network control \cite{sun2024novel,airaldi2025reinforcement}, yet these approaches rely on centralized architectures, making them vulnerable to partial failures.
+Optimization-based approaches offer an alternative by computing control inputs through online optimization of predicted future traffic states, enabling coordination among multiple controllers \cite{van2018efficient,jeschke2023grammatical}.
+However, these methods often impose a significant computational burden and remain sensitive to model inaccuracies and external disturbances.
+A few studies have used RL to compensate for these limitations in transportation network control \cite{sun2024novel,airaldi2025reinforcement}, yet these approaches rely on centralized architectures, making them vulnerable to partial failures.